bcgov/nr-peach/tests/load/README.md

 ### Dependencies

-If this has not already been done at the root directory, install code dependiencies by running:
+If this has not already been done at the root directory, install code dependencies by running:

 ```sh
 npm ci